awaketogether/Site/README.md

 **Delivery**

 When updates are detected on the **master** branch, netlify will rebuild and serve a new version of the site.

+**E2E Testing**

+End to End testing is done with Cypress, all the tests are in the /cypress/ folder.